elchs/LetoDBf/Readme.txt

  In following chapters with many words is described the extended use of the pair:
  <client> and <server>.
- The <server> is an executable running in a network, and <client> communicating with the server is your project linked with this library, So you get a R-eplaceable D-atabase D-river RDD "LETO", selected after connected as default DB driver, if not explicitely given in functions like DbUseArea(), to use a client local file with e.g, "DBFNTX".
+ The <server> is an executable build with Harbour running in a network, and <client> communicating with the server is your project linked with this library, So you get a R-eplaceable D-atabase D-river RDD "LETO", selected after connected as default DB driver, if not explicitely given in functions like DbUseArea(), to use a client local file with e.g, "DBFNTX".